Valkje/mcm_project/README.md

 instantiate
 ```

+You can exit the Julia prompt by typing Ctrl+D.

 ## Running the code

 If you have Visual Studio Code installed, you could open the `project.ipynb` file, select Julia as your notebook kernel, and then hopefully be able to run everything cell by cell.
 Slightly simpler would be to run the more barebones `project.jl`, which contains some additional code to create an `images` directory and save the generated images as png files.
 To use the last option, run: